kestra-io/kestra/.github/CONTRIBUTING.md

 ```

 #### Develop backend
+The backend is made with [Micronaut](https://micronaut.io).

 Open the cloned repository in your favorite IDE.
-In most of decent IDE, gradle build will be detected and all dependencies will be downloaded.
+In most of decent IDEs, Gradle build will be detected and all dependencies will be downloaded.
+You can also build it from a terminal using `./gradlew build`, the Gradle wrapper will download the right Gradle version to use.

 - You may need to enable java annotation processors since we are using it a lot.
 - The main class is `io.kestra.cli.App` from module `kestra.cli.main`